Skip to Main Content

 Gijón's informal dining tier has been diversifying consistently.
 Koa Poke represents one strand of that diversification, bringing bowl-format eating built around raw fish into a city that has always had access to good seafood but rarely served it in that particular register.
 Pasiones sits in its own position in the dining mix.
 KO Burger occupies a different niche: the burger as a format that can absorb serious sourcing intent without the formality of a sit-down tasting structure.

-This positions KO Burger in a peer set defined less by cuisine type and more by the question of how much a kitchen is willing to invest in its supply relationships.
+This positions KO Burger in a comparable set defined less by cuisine type and more by the question of how much a kitchen is willing to invest in its supply relationships.
 The Spanish burger market has segmented sharply in recent years.
 Chains compete on speed and consistency at one end.
 At the other, independently operated spots have started to behave more like the broader farm-to-table movement in their purchasing decisions, specifying breeds, aging processes, and regional provenance in ways that would have seemed eccentric for a burger operation ten years ago.

 Spain's high-end restaurant sector has long treated ingredient provenance as non-negotiable.
 Places like Quique Dacosta in Dénia or Ricard Camarena in València have built identities around specific regional ingredients and the relationships that secure them. Ángel León at Aponiente has made marine ingredient sourcing a structural philosophy.
 That ethos, once confined to the formal tasting-menu tier, has been filtering down.
 The better independent burger operations in Spanish cities are, in effect, participating in a lower-stakes version of the same conversation.